philipahlberg/runway/README.md

   }
 ]);
 ```
-Then, if the user visits `/foo`, they will automatically be redirected to `/bar` and the corresponding routes will be rendered instead.
+Then, if the user visits `/foo`, they will automatically be redirected to `/bar` and the corresponding route will be rendered instead.

-Routes can be nested inside eachother, so that components are nested when rendered.
+Routes can be nested inside eachother, so that components are nested when rendered:
-Given a configuration like so:
 ```js
 const router = new Router([
   {